Thinking of incorporating a company in Singapore? You’re in the right place.

 While the account opening process and eligibility requirements typically vary by account plan and bank, major banks in Singapore usually require a Singpass, UEN, and Tax Identification Number (TIN).
 Traditional banks also often require an in-person interview for business account openings.

-If you register your Singapore business with Statrys, we can assist you in applying for a Statrys multi-currency business account, subject to approval.
+When you register your Singapore business with Statrys, we assist you in applying for a Statrys multi-currency business account, subject to approval.
 This account allows you to hold up to 11 major currencies and make international and local transactions at competitive rates, as well as access personalised support from dedicated account managers.

 Lastly, let’s understand how taxes work for your company in Singapore.
 The Inland Revenue Authority of Singapore (IRAS) oversees corporate taxes and enterprise disbursement schemes.